Further Investigation of the Survivability of Code Technical Debt Items: Research Methodology

 \subsection{Using SonarQube for Code TDI Detection}

-While there are alternative tools to detect the TDIs in the codebase of a system such as Codacy\footnote{https://www.codacy.com/} and PMD source code analyzer\footnote{https://pmd.github.io/pmd-6.17.0/index.html}, we decided to use SonarQube\footnote{https://www.sonarqube.org/} because it is widely used in both industrial and open-source systems and has been used in other research studies, e.g., \cite{digkas2018developers} and \cite{guaman2017sonarqube}.
-SonarQube, similar to other static analysis tools, parses the code base, and builds a model for each commit being analyzed.
+While there are alternative tools to detect the TDIs in the codebase of a system such as Codacy\footnote{\url{https://www.codacy.com/}} and PMD source code analyser\footnote{\url{https://pmd.github.io/pmd-6.17.0/index.html}}, we decided to use SonarQube\footnote{\url{https://www.sonarqube.org/}} because it is widely used in both industrial and open-source systems~\cite{saarimaki2019accuracy} and has been used in other research studies, e.g., Zabardast et~al.~\cite{zabardast2020}, Digkas et~al.~\cite{digkas2018developers}, and Guaman et~al.~\cite{guaman2017sonarqube}.
+SonarQube, similar to other static analysis tools, parses the code base, and builds a model for each commit being analysed.